Paper Typology and Contribution

 - Total Updates: 1 million

-State-of-the-Art Performance: SpaceFormer ranked 1st in 10 of 15 tasks and in the top 2 for 14 of 15 tasks.
+Strong Contextual Performance: SpaceFormer ranked 1st in 10 of 15 tasks and in the top 2 for 14 of 15 tasks.
+It surpassed the runner-up models by approximately 20% on quantum property tasks (HOMO, LUMO, GAP, E1-CC2, Dipmom), validating that modeling non-atom space captures electronic structure better than atom-only regimes.

 Reproducibility Details